alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 Whitman's ode to self-knowledge and understanding contains many poetically-phrased truths.
 However, the one expressed in the above line is an *understatement*.
 If we were to identify and rank the most complex phenomena in the universe, our large and multitudinous minds would sit somewhere near the top of the list!

-Even the most stubborn or oblivious among us, must acknowledge that part of this complexity stems from a capacity for our minds to operate as a network of often *contradictory beliefs, attitudes, and opinions*—a network that exists within and among a larger social network of similarly fallible individuals.
+Even the most stubborn among us, must acknowledge that part of this complexity stems from a capacity for our minds to operate as a network of often *contradictory beliefs, attitudes, and opinions*—a network that exists within and among a larger social network of similarly fallible individuals.
 It would be understandable, therefore, given this reflection, if we came to the conclusion that our minds were never supposed to be understood fully and we just accepted, as Whitman did, that our mental lives are fundamentally contradictory and diverse, and sometimes none the worse for it!

 For many people, a prescription of stoic acceptance in the face of overwhelming complexity would be welcomed.
 But for others, their minds are not just built on top of permissible and tolerable contradictions, they also operate in a manner that prevents them from living a fully self-determined and flourishing life.